AnonymousSubmissionPP/EC-APP/README.md

 ## Formal verification

-Formal verification of the protocol is done by using ProVerif tool.
+Formal verification of the protocol is done by using the ProVerif tool.
 We provide two codes for the model of the protocol:

 - **Ecoupon.pv:** Proving the secrecy and authentication.
-- **Ecoupon.pv:** Proving observational equivalence.
+- **EcouponObsEq.pv:** Proving observational equivalence.

 ## ProVerif